 If trading very volatile stocks you may need to risk $1 per share (the difference between the entry and stop-loss price).
 In this case, it will only take 300 shares, which is the maximum risk on the $30,000 account.
 (300 shares x $1 = $300)

-If trading a low volatility stock, you may need a risk of $0.05 per share (the difference between entry and stop-loss price).
-In this case you can take $300 / $0.05 = 6000 shares.
+If you are trading a low-volatility stock, you may need a risk of $0.05 per share (the difference between entry and stop-loss price).
+In this case you can take $300 / $0.05 = 6,000 shares.
 We just divided the maximum risk by the risk on the trade to get the position size.

-Math like this should be done on every trade, making sure that each trade is one percent or less of the current account balance.
+Math like this should be done on every trade, making sure that each trade is 1% or less of the current account balance.

 Day Trading Capital and Leverage

 Day traders can typically access leverage up to 4:1 on their capital.
 If there is $30,000 in the account, up to $120,000 worth of stock can be traded at any given time ($30,000 x 4).
 That means position size multiplied by the trade price can equal more than the day trading account balance.
 Notice that the first example above requires $40,000 in buying power to attain (1,000 x $40), yet the trader only has $30,000 in the account.
 It is the power of leverage.

-Even when leverage is used, the one percent risk rule is always applied to actual account balance ($30,000 in this case).
+Even when leverage is used, the 1% risk rule is always applied to actual account balance ($30,000 in this case).

 Capital Required To Start Day Trading Stocks

 It's recommended that day traders start with at least $30,000, even though the legal minimum is $25,000.
-It will allow for losing trades and more flexibility in the stocks that are traded.
-Day traders can trade more volatile securities, which will often require a larger stop loss but a smaller position size, or trade less volatile stocks with smaller stop loss but a larger position size.
-Total risk on a single trade should not exceed one percent of the day trading account balance.
+That will allow for losing trades and more flexibility in the stocks that are traded.
+Day traders can trade more volatile securities, which will often require a larger stop-loss but a smaller position size, or they can trade trade less volatile stocks with smaller stop-loss but a larger position size.
+Total risk on a single trade should not exceed 1% of the day trading account balance.